Walter F. Timpone

-Walter Francis Timpone (born November 10, 1950) is a former Associate Justice of the New Jersey Supreme Court, having been sworn on May 2, 2016.
+Walter Francis "Wally" Timpone (born November 10, 1950) is a former Associate Justice of the New Jersey Supreme Court, having been sworn on May 2, 2016.
 He was nominated to the Supreme Court by Governor Chris Christie and confirmed by the New Jersey Senate in April 2016.
 He resigned on August 31, 2020.

 Timpone had previously been a partner in the law firm of McElroy, Deutsch, Mulvaney & Carpenter, LLP and a member of the New Jersey Election Law Enforcement Commission.

 Background

 Timpone received a bachelor's degree from St. Francis College in Brooklyn, New York, in 1972, a master's degree in Special Education from New York University in 1974, and his Juris Doctor from Seton Hall University School of Law in 1979.
 He was law clerk to the late Honorable Vincent P. Biunno (United States District Court for the District of New Jersey).
-He was associated with the firm of Townley & Updike in New York.
+He was associated with the firm of Townley & Updike in New York City.
 He has been a resident of Cranford, New Jersey.

 In January 1984, Timpone joined the office of United States Attorney for the District of New Jersey in Newark.
 He served until January 1994, including as Chief of Special Prosecutions.
-In 2002, he was considered for first assistant to Christie, then NJ's US district attorney, but there were questions regarding the appointment arising from his contact with Robert Torricelli, who was under investigation at the time.
+In 2002, he was considered for first assistant to Christie, United States Attorney for the District of New Jersey, but there were questions regarding the appointment arising from his contact with Robert Torricelli, who was under investigation at the time.

 Election Law Enforcement Commission

 Timpone was appointed to the New Jersey Election Law Enforcement Commission (ELEC) by Christie in 2010 and served as its vice-president.
 He vacated his ELEC seat to take his seat on the Supreme Court.

 He cited a conflict of interest as Christie's appointed vice-chairman of the ELEC when he stepped down as attorney for Bridget Anne Kelly, a defendant in the Fort Lee lane closure scandal court case.

-Timpone recused himself in a matter regarding alleged election campaign expenditure and improper spending by Joseph N. DiVincenzo, Jr. without explanation, leading to DiVincenzo's lawyers claims that there must be a quorum and making it impossible for the investigation to proceed.
+Timpone recused himself in a matter regarding alleged election campaign expenditure and improper spending by Essex County Executive Joseph N. DiVincenzo, Jr. without explanation, leading to DiVincenzo's lawyers claims that there must be a quorum and making it impossible for the investigation to proceed.
 It was revealed on April 26, 2016, in that Timpone had recused and un-recused himself several times in the matter.